Tool Calling

-- Providing data to the LLM from React state or a service.
+- Return data to the model from state or a service.

 Demo